Fort Arkansas |

 (1812 - 1813), Nine Mile Falls

 A Pacific Fur Company post until 1813, when it was bought out by the North West Company.
+Also known as Fort Jacob.
 Located adjacent to Spokane House (see below).

 (Riverside State Park)